Blazing-Blast/Cardgame/Spirit.md

 All cards with a health value will start out with that amount of health.
 This will be signaled by an amount of health cubes on the card.

-Damaging a card will remove an amount of heath cubes from it, while healing adds them.
+Damaging a card will remove an amount of health cubes from it, while healing adds them.

 If a card's health drops below 0, it dies.
-This happens immediately.
+This happens immediately, unless the contrary is specified.

 A card may be healed until above its maximum health, unless the contrary is specified.